NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-MessageHeader.page.md

 </div>

 ### Additional Guidance
-No additional guidance is currently provided for this profile within this implementation guide.
+No additional guidance is currently provided for this profile.